 6th January 2022

-To celebrate the New Year and raise a Toast to everyone reducing their alcohol consumption this year (or just for Dry January), we've added a new low-alcohol Lager to our core range.
+To raise a Toast to everyone reducing or their alcohol consumption (or giving it up altogether), we've added a new low-alcohol Lager to our core range.

 It’s a balanced 0.5% Craft Lager with notes of citrus and spices from the addition of Lemongrass with the hops.